abduljaleel/workshop-appflow-athena-quicksight/README.md

 ### Slack Account

 You'll need a slack account and a workspace to install the Slack app that we are creating as part of this workshop.
-You may not have Slack app install permissions for a workspace that you have joined unless the administrator has turned on the permissions.
+You may need to check if you have Slack app install permissions for a workspace that you have joined.

 If you do not have a Slack workspace, create a new workspace following instructions [here](https://slack.com/intl/en-au/help/articles/206845317-Create-a-Slack-workspace)